-Bonnie Lantz, Assessor, City of Edmonton Suzanne Magdiak, Assessor, City of Edmonton Tanya Smith, Law Branch
+Bonnie Lantz, Assessor, City of Edmonton Suzanne Magdiak, Assessor, City of Edmonton Tanya Smith, Law Branch, City of Edmonton

-PRELIMINARY MATTERS
+PRELIMINARY AND PROCEDURAL MATTERS

 Upon questioning by the Presiding Officer, the parties indicated no objection to the composition of the Board.
 In addition, the Board advised the parties that the Board had no bias on this file.